-The decision to offer sanctuary is a decision to publicly resist current immigration law.
+The decision to offer sanctuary is a decision to publicly resist current immigration policies.
 It is a powerful and courageous step, especially in an anti-immigrant political climate.
-Therefore, you must find ways to engage your entire congregation in the discernment process.
-Your ultimate decision need not be reached by consensus, but all members must feel that their voices and concerns have been heard through a number of public forums.
+Therefore, you must find ways to engage your congregation in the discernment process.

 If you have carefully done the groundwork and exploration, offered opportunities for education on immigration issues, and established connections with immigrant rights groups and other interested faith communities, you are ready to involve your congregation in discernment toward making a decision about offering sanctuary.
+Every congregation has its own process for making decisions; what follows are some suggested steps.